cfengine/documentation/reference/promise-types/packages.markdown

 #### package_default_arch_command

-**Description**: Command to detect the default packages' architecture
+**Description:** Command to detect the default packages' architecture

 This command allows CFEngine to detect default architecture of packages managed by package manager.
 As an example, multiarch-enabled dpkg only